-Director of Solar Options for Schools Ltd and Solar for Schools CBS Ltd the solar panels, is entitled to a share in the profits and a vote on its Directors.
+The Solar for Schools Community Benefit Society was established in 2016 to provide schools with a means to have solar panels, funded by others, yet receive a share of the profits from the panels.
+The constitution is in the form of rules registered and approved by the Financial Conduct Authority, which can also be viewed on the new CBS website: cbs.solarforschools.co.uk Under the terms of the constitution each eligible school, where the CBS funds the solar panels, is entitled to a share in the profits and a vote on its Directors.
 As a community benefit society the Solar for Schools Community Benefit Society is bound to act for the benefit of the community of schools where we have funded solar panels.